U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Experimental setup

 \subsection{Baseline}

-We consider the unsupervised baseline of WPE.
-We use the $\STFT$-domain implementation of Nara-WPE~\cite{drudeNARAWPEPythonPackage2018}\lreplace{, with a delay of 3 frames, a reverberation tail length of 10 frames.
-3 iterations are performed}{, with the same parameters as those used in the article, i.e. a delay of 3 frames, a reverberation tail length of 10 frames, 3 iterations and $\STFT$ windows of 512 samples with \qty{75}{\percent} overlap. } \lreplace{Also, strong supervision of $\bm{S}$ baseline.}{In the first experiment, where we evaluate the performance of our proposed methods in a strong supervision setting, we consider each deep-learning-based model with its original loss as a baseline.}
+We consider two WPE-based baselines.
+First, we use the traditional unsupervised WPE method in its STFT-domain implementation (Nara-WPE~\cite{drudeNARAWPEPythonPackage2018}), with the same parameters as those used in the original article: a delay of 3 frames, a reverberation tail length of 10 frames, 3 iterations, and STFT windows of 512 samples with \qty{75}{\percent} overlap.
+In addition to this purely unsupervised baseline, we also include a DNN-WPE system following the DNN-WPE formulation of~\cite{kinoshitaNeuralNetworkBasedSpectrum2017}.
+Because this method relies on strong supervision, and to ensure a fair comparison with our proposed virtually unsupervised hybrid dereverberator, we train it in a deliberately limited data regime.
+We adapt the BiLSTM dereverberation network to the Neural-WPE framework by using the BiLSTM’s output as an estimator of the clean-speech variance required by Neural-WPE.

+\lreplace{Also, strong supervision of $\bm{S}$ baseline.}{In the first experiment, where we evaluate the performance of our proposed methods in a strong supervision setting, we consider each deep-learning-based model with its original loss as a baseline.}